This very robust initiative is our University's Quality Enhancement Plan (QEP). In …

 CONTACT FOR MORE INFO: Dr. Kris Kimbark at kkimbark@com.edu or 4099381211

-Integrated Education and Training- Contextualized Learning
+The Integrated Education and Training (IET)- Contextualized Learning allows students seeking a …

 The Integrated Education and Training (IET)- Contextualized Learning allows students seeking a high school equivalency credential or English language attainment the opportunity to participate and complete a credential of value that could ultimately lead to a career advancement and/or 'stackable' higher education degrees.
 The IET skills training leads to a high wage, high demand occupation and runs simultaneously with the GED and ESL program, additionally including a course that is focused on the reading, writing, verbal, and/or math skills needed to achieve and exceed in the training and career field.
 The IET program allows a student to accelerate the transition between an academic readiness program into workforce preparation training, which ultimately leads to credential completion and employment.
 The IET program provides tuition and supplies for those that qualify to help Adult Education students transition to a workforce Credential of Value while providing additional academic support to ensure student success.